MultiSafepay/docs/content/integrations/manage-orders.md

   }
 }
 ```
-If you receive an error in the response, see [Handling errors](/docs/errors/).
+If you receive an error in the response, see [Troubleshooting](/docs/troubleshooting/).

 Otherwise, open the `payment_url` to complete the payment on the payment page.

 For further details on how to test each payment method, see [Testing](/docs/testing#test-payment-details).
 If this is your first time, we recommend following the steps for [iDEAL](/docs/testing#ideal).

-# Get order details
+# 2. Get order details

 To familiarize yourself with what an order looks like in our system, try making a [Get order](https://docs-api.multisafepay.com/reference/getorder) request for the order you just created, using the `order_id`.